 The tradition of sportsmanship, safety and competitive spirit: university students compete in the 90th annual Bengal Bouts, a boxing tournament whose funds go to parishes in Bangladesh.

 About Bengal Bouts

-Interested in attending the 2018 Bengal Bouts?
-Tickets will go on sale February 2.
+Interested in attending the 2020 Bengal Bouts?
+Tickets are on sale now.
 Find a boxer to purchase tickets for an all-session pass.
 Can’t find a boxer?
-Click here to purchase tickets online beginning February 2.
+Click here to purchase tickets online.